 Any transaction approved by the FRB may not be completed until thirty (30) days after such approval, during which time the U.S. Department of Justice may challenge such transaction on antitrust grounds and seek divesture of certain assets and liabilities.
 With the approval of the FRB and the U.S. Department of Justice, the waiting period may be reduced to fifteen (15) days.

-The Company filed its application for approval with the FRB on February 18, 2014.
+The Company filed its application for approval with the FRB on February 18, 2014 and the application was approved on March 26, 2014.

 FDIC